 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 If the realization of deferred tax assets in the future is considered more likely than not, an adjustment to the deferred tax assets would increase net income in the period such determination is made.
 Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, at this time, management believes it is more likely than not that we will not realize the benefits of the majority of these deductible differences.
 As a result, we have established and maintained a valuation allowance for that portion of the deferred tax assets we believe will not be realized.
 The Company's accounting policy is to not record the amount of NOL carry-forwards that will expire due to Section 382 limitations.
 We account for uncertain tax positions which require that a position taken or expected to be taken in a tax return be recognized in the financial statements when it is more likely than not (a likelihood of more than 50%) that the position would be sustained upon examination by tax authorities.
 A recognized tax position is then measured at the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
-Interest and penalties on tax liabilities, if any, would be recorded in interest expense and other noninterest expense, respectively (see Note 13).
+Interest and penalties on tax liabilities, if any, would be recorded in interest expense and other noninterest expense, respectively (see Note 11).

-The Company generates tax credits from the production of programming content that can be used to reduce imposed income tax or other tax liabilities.
+The Company has generated tax credits from the production of programming content that can be used to reduce imposed income tax or other tax liabilities.
 These tax credits can be claimed in the tax year in which the activities covered by the tax credit commenced.
 The tax credits are non-refundable but are transferable to third parties if not used by the Company.
 It is the Company's policy to routinely review the timing of the estimated realization of recorded tax credits and how these tax credits should be utilized.
-Although these tax credits had previously been sold to third parties, Management has currently elected to use these tax credits to offset its income tax liability.
-As of December 31, 2020, the Company has recorded the remaining \$0.4 million of tax credits as an offset to deferred tax liability on its balance sheet.
+Although these tax credits had previously been sold to third parties, Management's intent is to use these tax credits to offset its future income tax liabilities in Puerto Rico.
+For the years ended December 31, 2021 and 2020, the Company reclassified \$4.9 million and \$0.4 million, respectively, of tax credits as an offset to deferred tax liability on its balance sheet.
 Changes in tax legislation may lead the Company to elect to use these tax credits differently in the future.

-(j) Advertising Costs
+(i) Advertising Costs

 We incur advertising costs to add and maintain listeners.
 These costs are charged to expense in the period incurred.
-Cash advertising costs amounted to \$1.1 million and \$1.3 million in the years ended December 31, 2020 and 2019, respectively.
+Cash advertising costs amounted to \$1.1 million during the years ended December 31, 2021 and 2020.

-(k) Contingent Liabilities and Gains
+(j) Contingent Liabilities and Gains